-Top 10+ Best Questions To Ask Siri on iPhone iPad
+Top 10+ Best Questions To Ask Siri on iPhone and iPad

 While every one of them has its pros and cons, Apple’s Siri has managed to build quite a reputation for its responses.
 Sometimes witty, sometimes geeky, and sometimes outright hilarious, Siri manages to surprise a lot of us.